 As we weaved our way through the city lane-ways on the final Saturday there was a combination of completed works and others still underway.
 Adding to the atmosphere there’s live music and of course the chance to try out some of Toowoombas growing cafe scene.
 By this point some of the artists were checking out colleagues creations and preparing for that nights closing party.
 Here’s a few where the creators were still onsite working and engaging with the crowd.

-Gimiks Born is a favourite artist for a previous years piece of a girl holding swan.
-Knowing he only had a couple of hours to go at this point before the family headed back to Brisbane I was amazed at the detail in the finished moose mural, you can see it on his linked Instagram account.
+Gimiks Born painting here is a favourite artist for his previous years mural featuring of a girl holding a swan.
+Knowing he only had a couple of hours to go on the moose at this point before the family headed back to Brisbane I was amazed at the detail in the finished mural, you can see it on his linked Instagram account.
 Next time we’re in the area we’ll definitely pop back to see the finished version.

 Vans the Omega

 Another one still being worked on while we were walking around late in the day was by Vans the Omega, an Australian artist from South Australia.
 It was close to finished when we stopped by and is a great example of his work incorporating shapes and intricate patterns.

 Several artists we noticed had sketched their designs but it was interesting to see he was working from a small photo taped to the wall along side.
 It’s always impressive to see an artist working on something of this scale where they keep perfect perspective despite only looking at a fraction of the canvas at a time.